Penny stocks are often frowned upon by the Wall Street big boys.

 Let’s get started!

-A penny stock, strictly speaking, is any stock trading at less than $5 per share.
-But there isn’t necessarily a consensus on what makes a penny stock a penny stock—some traders would consider even some $8-per-share stocks as a penny stock.
+Penny Stocks, strictly speaking, are any stock trading at less than $5 per share.
+But there isn’t necessarily a consensus on what makes a penny stock a penny stock—some traders would consider even some $8-per-share stocks as penny stocks.

 Download a PDF version of this post as PDF.

-The allure of a penny stock is that you have more of an opportunity to grow your trading portfolio with a penny stock than, say, a stock such as Apple.
+The allure of penny stocks is that you have more of an opportunity to grow your trading portfolio with penny stocksthan, say, a stock such as Apple.

 Sure, Apple ($APPL) is a big company.
 It’s probably super safe, too.